Didoni/interview-website-react/README.md

 yarn serve
 ```

 The app can then be accessed by visiting http://localhost:9000/.
-The authentication API should be running to enable the app to authenticate users.
+The authentication API should be running to enable the app to authenticate its users.

 ## Built With